TimvanScherpenzeel/spars/README.md

 Contains code to help you set up Google Analytics tracking and reporting of individual events.
 The reporting of events are optionally throttled using `requestIdleCallback` which guarantees no interference with higher priority code.

+### AssetLoader

+Contains code for an `AssetLoader` used for preloading commonly used assets like images, GPU compressed images, bitmaps, video, audio, fonts, WebAssembly, JSON, SVG, etc..).

 ### Audio

 Contains code to help you with audio autoplay unlocking in the browser.